 Ideally, you want to avoid paying a monthly maintenance fee to have a checking account.

-If the account does have a monthly fee, make sure that you’re able to meet the fee-waiver requirements on a monthly basis.
+If the account does have a monthly fee, make sure that you can meet the fee-waiver requirements monthly.

-Free checking accounts, which have no monthly fees at all, are usually found at online banks, community banks, and credit unions.
+Free checking accounts have no monthly fees and are usually found at online banks, community banks, and credit unions.

 Branch and ATM access

 How often do you visit a branch or ATM?
-Do you want the perk of being able to walk into a branch for the assistance of personal banker?
+Do you want the perk of being able to walk into a unit with the assistance of a personal banker?

 If you want widespread access to branches and ATMs, you'd want to seek a bank that has locations near your home, work, school, and other places that you visit frequently.

 Some banks and credit unions are partnered with ATM networks that increase the availability of ATMs so that you can avoid out-of-network ATM fees.

 Online and mobile banking